k3tan172/ubuntu-node-box/SOFTWARE.md

 2. Set up a channel

     Click on 'node:' again and then 'Channels'.
 Click on 'Open channel'.
-If you'd like to open up a channel with me, my Node URI is 028eef316e8a46699f775e0739cb34de8a15eb48e5276fcfabcc861261c226d35c@ln.reckless.money:9735.
+If you'd like to open up a channel with any of the nodes on 1ml.com.
 Enter an amount (I generally work in sats), so say 200,000 sats, and click 'Open Channel'.
-This essentially locks in an on-chain transaction with my node.
+This essentially locks in an on-chain transaction with the node.
 Wait until it shows 'active' in your channels listing.

-    I would also encourage you to set up channels with others, look around on 1ML.com for channel partners.
 If you want your node to appear on 1ML.com, open up a channel with them.

 3. Pay someone

-    Feel free to test with me by donating a few cents through visiting http://reckless.money.
     You can ask a friend to send you an invoice to pay.
 You can go to the blockstream store https://store.blockstream.com/ and buy some stickers.
+There are more stickers at bitcoinstickerpack.com.
 You can pay for some articles that interest you on http://www.yalls.org.
 You can try your luck at http://www.lightning-roulette.com.
 There's a website dedicated to lightning network spending at https://lightningnetworkstores.com.
 Go nuts.

 4. Find incoming channel partners